mithunkumarc/learning-javascript/promise/ReadMe.md

         1. Tasks from the same task queue are executed in order they arrived
         2. tasks of the same type should go to the same task queue

+#### Rendering pipeline

+        renders UI 60 frames per second or something it runs only when there is not task/javascript code not running if you run long operationg which is blocked, UI will block as Rendereng pipeling will not work when there is a code/task running

 #### promise.then() vs async/await

     promise.then() :